-The STEM activities will work well for play groups, quiet time, Saturday mornings, something special with grandparents to do or a special day at home each week for kids to look forward to their next challenge.
+The STEM activities will work well for classroom centers, play groups, quiet time, Saturday mornings, something special with grandparents to do or a special day at home for kids to look forward to their next challenge.

 STEM Building Challenges for Kids

 Some of the 10 Exciting STEM activities are brand new, others are classics and favorites that can be done over and over again.
-Even if it is a challenge your kids have tried before, they will learn even more trying it again.
+Even if it is a challenge your kids have tried before, they will learn even more trying it again and building on their successes from their first attempt.

-At the end of the summer your kids will have worked on their problem solving, building skills and learned along the way.
+At the end of the program your kids will have worked on their problem solving, building skills and learned along the way.
 Plus, you’ll know they’ve had some screen free time!
-So join me for these 10 Exciting STEM Activities to try all summer long!
+So join me for these 10 Exciting STEM Activities!

-For more activities and STEM challenges to try throughout the summer, or anytime of year, check out my collection of 45+ STEM Challenge Ideas for Kids.
+For more activities and STEM challenges to try throughout the year, check out my collection of 45+ STEM Challenge Ideas for Kids.

 10 Exciting STEM Activities Materials